KatsuteDev/Settings-Repository/README.md

 Logging information is located in the lower panel under `Output > Settings Repository`.

- - Found a bug or have a suggestion?
-Post it in [issues](https://github.com/KatsuteDev/Settings-Repository/issues).
- - Want to further expand our project?
-[Fork](https://github.com/KatsuteDev/Settings-Repository/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/Settings-Repository/pulls).

 ### 💼 License

 This extension is released under the [GNU General Public License (GPL) v2.0](https://github.com/KatsuteDev/Settings-Repository/blob/main/LICENSE).